Cooking Power: Gas & Electric Explained

 • Amps: This is the measure of the maximum current flowing to the appliance.
 The amp rating for Jongor catering appliances starts at 13 amps and goes up in increments to 63 amps.

-• Number of Phases: In simple terms, a three phase supply is three single phase supplies in one cable, so delivers three times the electrical power as the single phase equivilant.
+• Number of Phases: In simple terms, a three phase supply is three single phase supplies in one cable, so delivers three times the electrical power as the single phase equivalent.
 Single Phase is denoted by blue plugs and Three Phase power is denoted by red plugs.
 The exception is 13 amp plugs which only ever come in single phase.

 13 amp 16 amp single phase 16 amp three phase